harshmaur/website-traffic-generator/README.md

 The crawler operates as per your specifications and halts automatically post completion.
 Specify a timeout in the Run Options if you wish to stop the crawler after a fixed duration.

+The crawler runs very fast you would spend 0.03 USD for crawling 50 pages.
+You can reduce the size of the instance from 4 GB to 2 GB in run options to save money.

 ## Examples

 1. **Crawl Each Page 5 Times**